Q: Who is eligible to apply for Argonne Training Program on Extreme-Scale Computing (ATPESC)?

 Q: How do I get the user accounts setup?

-A: If you were accepted, a designated ATPESC contact person will follow-up with you two weeks after registration with the details regarding your account requests (please allow 2-3 weeks).
+A: If you were accepted, a designated ATPESC contact person will follow-up with you two weeks after registration with the details regarding your account requests.

 Q: I have an expired user account.
 Do I need to request a new user account for ATPESC?